Luminous Earth Grid

 Art in America Review (above)

 A journalist at IGNANT (award-winning Berlin online culture magazine) interviews Williams.
-The full interview is in English and can be viewed at the link below:

-READ the full interview
+Read the full interview (in English)

 ABITARE — published in Milan, Italy — is one of the world's best known architecture and design magazines.